batistagroup/DirectMultiStep/README.md

 Once everything is set up, it's suffice to simply run `python train_wsm.py`.

 Run `bash download_ckpts.sh` to download our checkpoints from the file storage.

+Finally, we provide [assess_single.py](/assess_single.py) which allows to run our model on a single target compound.

 ## Tutorials